sinugotshifhiwa4/Playwright-Advanced-Automation-Framework/README.md

 ---

-Here's a polished and professional version of your README section with improved clarity, grammar, and formatting—particularly for the **Encryption** portion and the new section about running both key generation and encryption:

----

 ## 🔐 Encryption

 Sensitive credentials are encrypted using **AES-GCM** along with **Argon2 hashing** to ensure secure and tamper-resistant storage and transmission.